evanchen13/disaster-response/README.md

 $ python run.py
 ```

+# ETL Pipeline

+The ETL pipeline first loads the data from disaster_messages.csv and disaster_categories.csv and merges them on the common ID.
+All of the category data is located in one column, with 0, 1, or 2 for each category separated by `;`, with 0 meaning that the message does not fall into that category and 1 or 2 meaning that it does.
+The ETL pipeline therefore splits the categories into their own columns and extracts the numbers, replacing 2 with 1.
+Finally, the pipeline removes duplicates and saves the cleaned dataset to a SQLite database.

+# ML Pipeline

+The ML pipeline first loads the cleaned data from the SQLite database and splits the data in X and Y arrays.
+Next, it builds the model using Pipeline from scikit-learn.
+The scikit-learn Pipeline first contains a FeatureUnion of TfidfVectorizer and a custom WordCounter transformer that counts the number of words in each message.
+This FeatureUnion fits and transforms using the training data.
+After that, the scikit-learn Pipeline contains MultiOutputClassifier using RandomForestClassifier as an estimator to transform and predict using the test data.
+Additionally, when building the model, the ML pipeline uses GridSearchCV to find the optimal values for the `n_estimators` and `criterion` parameters in RandomForestClassifier using f1-weighted scoring.
+After generating the predicted values, the pipeline generates the classification report that contains the precision, recall, and f1-score.
+Finally, the pipeline exports the model as a pickle file.

 # Acknowledgements

-Special thanks to Figure Eight for providing the data and the [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) for providing ETL pipeline, ML pipeline, and web app templates.
+Special thanks to Figure Eight for providing the data and the [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) for providing the ETL pipeline, ML pipeline, and web app templates.

 # License